-Branched chain amino acids (BCAAs) are popular supplements among athletes and those looking to build muscle.
-Amino acids help the body build protein, which is vital to build and grow new muscle.
+Branched-chain amino acids (BCAAs) are supplements that are popular among athletes and those looking to build muscle.
+Amino acids help the body build protein, which is vital for building and growing new muscle.

 BCAAs may help decrease recovery time after intense workouts and provide the body with the tools it needs to build muscle.

 However, they may not be right in every situation.
 BCAAs may not be necessary for everyone, and there are some alternatives to keep in mind when choosing the best BCAA products.

 - Best for recovery: Cellucor Alpha Amino Performance BCAAs

 - Best for pre-workout: Optimum Nutrition BCAA 1000 Capsules